Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 This project was developed using GitPod, with the repository stored on GitHub.

 * The GitHub repository is [here](https://github.com/MichaelpHann/UCFD-Milestone-Project)
-* The website is live here -
+* The website is live [here](https://michaelphann.github.io/UCFD-Milestone-Project/)

-This website was deployed on GitHub Pages by undertaking the following steps:
+### This website was deployed on GitHub Pages by undertaking the following steps:
-1. Navigate to
+1. Navigate to the repository - https://github.com/MichaelpHann/UCFD-Milestone-Project (also linked directly above)
+2. In the GitHub header/navigation ribbon, select the "Settings" option.
+3. Scroll down the page to the GitHub pages subsection.
+4. Click on the "source" dropdown and select "master branch".
+5. Click to confirm selection.
+6. The website should now be live on GitHub pages, with a link shown immediately above at the top of the GitHub Pages subsection.